-^{} Mean scores for the scale ranging from zero for 'Strongly disagree' to 100 for 'Strongly agree.'
+Mean scores for the scale ranging from zero for 'Strongly disagree' to 100 for 'Strongly agree.'

-Media criticism of teachers & promotion of teaching profession: Unions were neutral tending towards slight agreement that the
+Media criticism of teachers & promotion of teaching profession: Unions were neutral tending towards slight agreement that the media is both critical of teachers (60) and promotes teaching as an important profession (60)

-The inclusion of teacher perspectives: Unions were neutral, leaning towards slightly agreeing that teachers' perspectives were included in media portrayals (59).
+• The inclusion of teacher perspectives: Unions were neutral, leaning towards slightly agreeing that teachers' perspectives were included in media portrayals (59).